 The cast steel offset line at the time, consisting of four models:

-A 2014 Dawn brochure shows that the 75mm vice has been dropped from the standard cast semi-steel line and that the cast steel line has been replaced by a spheroidal graphite (SG) cast unit (probably well before 2014).
-The SG lineup is now just three models strong, too.
-The 100mm has been dropped from the Semi-steel:
+A 2014 Dawn brochure shows that the 75mm vice has been dropped from the standard cast semi-steel line.
+The SG lineup is now just three models strong, too, and the 100mm has been dropped from the Semi-steel:

 The SG lineup: